quat1024/garden/garden/broken-bone.md

 * need to re-learn how to walk -- I'd gotten in the habit of keeping my right foot flat and avoiding pushing on the toes, which I don't need to do anymore
 * generally just dealing with the fallout from two months of not walking.
 I am already in very poor shape and that didn't help.
 I should have done some exercises in bed or something

+## Months later

+I haven't used my crutches in several months.
+I have definitely re-learned how to walk.
+I occasionally still need to take stairs "sideways" when going down, but that's about all.

+I've had some random bouts of...
+I guess you could call it a "flare-up" once or twice.
+It's annoying but doesn't seem to lead to lasting injury and naproxen sodium really helps.
+I've just started keeping some with me.

+I'm still in poor shape, haha.
+But I am *able* to run.
+The reasons I'm not in shape no longer have nothing to do with my foot.